SHORT STORY 5

 "We're all somewhere on a spectrum of mental disorder, no exceptions."

-"So if you appreciate that we're all similar on some level, then can you allow yourself to relate to someone else beyond yourself?"
+"So, if you appreciate that we're all similar on some level, then you can relate to someone else beyond yourself."

 "You tell me, Jew girl.
 Can you see it from Hitler's point of view?"

 "Always got to go too far, don't you."